geomeskin/FoE_Community_INFO/README.md

 In FoE Helper, click the icon → **MEGAexport**.
 Save the `.zip` file.
 Each zip is ~2.5 MB — safe to send via email or Discord.

-> **Pro tip:** Export from the BETA server before new events launch —
+> **Pro tip:** Export from the BETA server as soon as a new event launches —
 > BETA runs events ahead of live, so you get preview building data early.
+> Event buildings only appear in buildingMeta **while the event is active** — timing matters.

 ### Step 2 — Name and place the zip